The Paton Center for Hummingbirds

 Simply dial 1-844-77-PATON (1-844-777-2866) and follow the prompt.

 All viewing areas are now open!

-As of Friday, March 24, the Paton Center’s world famous backyard bird viewing area is open to visitors.
-The updated outdoor space includes fresh rock and native plant landscaping, a wheelchair-friendly ground plane, and the foundation for a new, permanent pavilion structure (to be assembled on site in November 2017).
+The updated backyard space includes fresh rock and native plant landscaping, a wheelchair-friendly ground plane, and the foundation for a new, permanent pavilion structure (to be assembled on site in November 2017).
 Visitors now have easy access to the Richard Grand Memorial Meadow from the backyard, and the front yard feeding areas remain open.
 Landscaping work will continue over the course of the summer, but will not impede viewing birds.

 The former homestead of Wally and Marion Paton has historically been a place for birders to study and view birds, particularly hummingbirds.
 Tucson Audubon Society is committed to continuing the decades-long tradition of offering visitors the opportunity to view birds at very close range.
 Visitors navigating the 2-acre property—many carrying sophisticated photography gear—can easily startle the birds and disrupt the birding experience for others.
 Photographers are asked to use cameras while seated, or while standing behind chairs and benches.
 Taking photos while roaming the intimate viewing areas is discouraged.
 Abuse of site guidelines, which are posted on the kiosk, may result in your being asked to leave.
 If you are not sure about the rules, please ask the site coordinator or a volunteer.

 For up-to-date sightings, please visit the Paton Center eBird Hotspot on Cornell’s eBird website.
 For real-time news and announcements, please follow the Paton Center’s Facebook Page.
 We look forward to seeing you in Patagonia this spring!

 For questions, please contact Paton Center Coordinator, Jonathan Lutz, via email@example.com.